happy762002/Superstore-analysis-using-Microsoft-SQL-Server-and-Power-Query/README.md

 # 🛒 Superstore Data Cleaning & Analysis

-A complete **data analytics project** using the Superstore dataset, covering data cleaning with **Microsoft Excel Power Query** and business analysis using **Microsoft SQL Server**.
+A complete **Data Analytics project** using the Superstore dataset, covering **data cleaning with Microsoft Excel Power Query** and **business analysis using Microsoft SQL Server**.

-The project demonstrates an end-to-end data analysis workflow — from raw and inconsistent data to cleaned datasets, SQL-based analysis, and actionable business insights.
+The project demonstrates an end-to-end data analysis workflow — from raw data cleaning and transformation to SQL-based exploratory analysis, reporting, and business insights.

 ---